mwolfeu/cges/README.md

 Accepted values and functions are:

-- title: The section text should be in a large font
+- title: The section text should be in a large font and centered
-- normal: The section text should be in a normal font
+- normal: The section text should be in a normal font and left justified
 - space: Used to pad space between two text sections
 - picture: A centered image